Increase 3 times your chances of landing an offer Register ×

 3.4.
 Why that Firm?

-Now finally, you need to show that you are committed to the particular firm you are applying to.
-This is a crucial part of demonstrating your motivation as well as a way of showing your general diligence in doing your research before applying.
-The need to address the question of why you want to work at your target firm in particular is ultimately why you can't just re-use the same letter for all your consulting applications.
+Now finally, you need to show that you are committed to the particular firm to which you are applying.
+This is a crucial part of demonstrating your motivation as well as a way of showing your diligence in doing your research before applying.
+Needing to address why you want to work at your target firm in particular is why you fundamentally can't just re-use the same letter for all your consulting applications.

 The individuals you speak to might be in a position to recommend you to recruiters.
-Otherwise, though, they will definitely be very well placed to tell you what is really unique about the company generally or your target office in particular.
-This is a surefire way for you to be able to make your cover letter specific in a way that actually rings true to those who read it.
-Also, don't be afraid to drop in the names of your contacts where they are relevant (and where this is appropriate, of course).
-The recruiter might know the people in question and they will lend credence to your application in the same way we all tend to be pleasantly disposed to the friend of a friend.
+Otherwise, though, they will definitely be very well placed to tell you what is really unique about the company in general or your target office in particular.
+This is a surefire way for you to be able to make your cover letter specific in a way that actually rings true to those who read it.#

 3.4.2.
 Reading

 Of course, this kind of networking will not always be feasible, and certainly not at short notice.
 If you don't have access to anyone who has worked for your target firm, you should be able to get access to some of their output in the form of reports and similar material.
-Being able to comment on these both demonstrate your enthusiasm to work at the target firm as well as showing your diligence.
+Being able to comment on these demonstrates your enthusiasm to work at the target firm, as well as your diligence and intelligence.
 Indeed, mentioning report authors is a good way to shoehorn in the names of company employees whom you have not actually met in real life.

 3.4.3.
 Observations

-Of course, ideally, you would be able to write about the firsthand experience of working alongside consultants on a project at a company that had been a client of your target firm.
-More generally, though, if you have done your research, you will be able to discuss a successful project in which you have not been involved, but have taken a particular interest (possibly in an industry you have experience in, but not necessarily).
-This should convey genuine interest - and, at the very least, shows you really have done your homework.
+Of course, you would ideally be able to write about the first hand experience of working alongside consultants at a company that was a client of your target firm.
+Otherwise, if you have done your research, you will be able to discuss a successful project in which you have not been involved, but have taken a particular interest (possibly in an industry in which you have experience).
+This should convey genuine interest and, at the very least, shows you really have done your homework.

 Example